 Durability is where these shoes shine.
 The material is very thick, and everything is bound together extremely well.
 After rigorous testing, there was no visible scarring, and the waterproof material did not scratch.
 The laces are wide, so they are easily snagged, but the overall structure of the shoe is tough.

-While these shoes are very durable, they are heavy, weighing 777 grams.
+While these shoes are very durable, they are heavy, weighing 777 grams for the pair.
 Pretty hefty, considering there is not a lot of protection or grip.

 While these shoes are slightly less expensive than many shoes we tested, we test we think you would be better off riding in your Vans or Nikes.
-The Ride Concepts Livewire (our Best Buy winner) makes a much better shoe for less dough.
+Other shoes we tested performed much better and cost less dough.

 The Giro Riddance does not have much to offer, as the rubber matched with shallow lugs made the grip far less than optimal.
 This shoe was extremely rigid, so it was difficult to feel when our foot was slipping off the pedal.
 The tongue of the shoe is thin and cut off the circulation by putting too much pressure on the top of our foot.
 Folks with high volume feet need not apply.
 The perforated synthetic material allowed our foot to breathe, but that is the only aspect we liked about this shoe.